generate/generate/docs/generators.md

   // do generator stuff
 }

-// register as an generator
+// register as a generator
 app.register('foo', generator);

 // or register as a plugin